 Lately I've been reading a lot about stress and anger, and I've learned to tame my responses and to be less judgmental of others.
 And to tell you the truth, it has worked wonders!
 Being less judgmental of others has really cleared up a lot of the stress and anger I had been feeling.

 However, I was still stuck with being too judgmental with myself.
 I was letting the faults of others slide, while piling them up all on myself.
 Needless to say, this led to a lot of negative emotions that I was directing at myself.
 And the worst part is that I couldn't escape them, because the bully was living inside of me.

 The bully inside yourself

 We've heard a lot about bullying lately.
-There's bullying in schools, at homes, and now there's even cyberbullying.
-These are all very sad cases in which someone uses power or strength to intimidate or harm those who are weaker.
+There's bullying in school, at home, and now there's even cyberbullying.
+Bullying is when someone uses power or strength to intimidate or harm those who are weaker.
 The results are often disastrous.